LogoCoatedMagnets

 Split camera-side quick release from scene-side magnetic base products.

 GoPro now publishes both a standard Magnetic Latch Mount and a Magnetic Latch 1/4-20 Mount, while DJI and Insta360 keep model-specific quick-release paths.
-PGYTECH, Ulanzi, SUREWO, and TELESIN describe magnetic bases that stick to ferrous surfaces.
+PGYTECH, Ulanzi, SUREWO, and TELESIN describe scene-side magnetic bases on metal or metallic surfaces.
 Those are different sourcing and validation jobs.

 Map the manufacturing stack, not just the mount shape.